dabrze/topsis-improvement-actions/README.md

-This repository contains the Python implementation of the Post-Factum Analysis (PFA) framework for TOPSIS, as described in the paper *"Reaching the Top: A Comprehensive Framework for Post-Factum Analysis in TOPSIS."*  It provides tools to identify how to modify alternatives to improve their TOPSIS ranking.
+This repository contains the Python implementation of the post-factum analysis (PFA) framework for TOPSIS, as described in the paper *"Reaching the Top: A Comprehensive Framework for Post-Factum Analysis in TOPSIS."*  It provides tools to identify how to modify alternatives to improve their TOPSIS ranking.
 Specifically, the library offers five main post-factum analysis methods:
 *   Direct method (single-criterion modification)
 *   Lexicographic binary search
 *   Non-linear programming